jadbox/newdialog-site/site/content/_index.md

 ---
 title: Foundation of New Dialog
 subtitle: >-
-  New Dialog creates technologies to help people better discuss complex topics online or in physical spaces.
+  FOND develops services to help people better discuss hot complex topics online or in physical spaces.
 image: /img/wadult-bar-blur-696218.jpg
 blurb:
   heading: Who are we?